Skip to main content

 • "detailsUrl" is the endpoint for the Details URL.
 This is a separate endpoint to return the Data Mapped to Fields as will be shown in the API examples further down.

-Request and Response Example for Multi Field Suggestions
+Request and Response Example for Multi Field Suggestions with Text Search Only

 Below is is an example of the HTTP Body of a request to the Multi-Field Suggestions service, followed by an example of what a Valid response is.
+In this example no data group fields are selected for the search criteria.
+This request is for the text search field only.

 POST REQUEST MULTI-FIELD SUGGESTIONS BODY from FENERGO -> YOUR ADAPTER